Chinese Singaporeans: Cultural differences with mainland Chinese

 Prime Minister Lee Kuan Yew often highlighted Singapore's distinct identity, stressing that Singaporean Chinese are culturally, politically and socially different from the Chinese in China, and that shared ancestry does not mean shared loyalty.

 There exist considerable differences between Singaporean Chinese and mainland Chinese in terms of mindset, culture and language.
-While the Chinese in China are often Sinocentric in outlook, Singaporean Chinese are educated in English-medium schools (with Mandarin taught as a second language) and are shaped by both Western and regional Asian influences.
 This stems from Singapore's history as being part of the British Empire (initially within the Straits Settlements and later as a crown colony) as well as interactions with their fellow Malay and Indian citizens of the country.
 Consequently, Singaporean Chinese culture reflects a synthesis of southern Chinese traditions, local practices influenced by the Malay and Indian communities as well as elements of Western culture, particularly those inherited from the British.

 In Singapore, the term "Chinese" is commonly recognised in both geographical and ethnic-cultural senses as linked to Greater China, rather than being directly identified with the modern People's Republic of China, whose citizens are regarded separately within Singapore.
 Scholars emphasise that "Chineseness" among Chinese Singaporeans is shaped more by cultural and historical identity than political affiliation, with loyalty grounded firmly in the host nation.
 The Singaporean government has also underscored that Chinese Singaporean cultural identity is distinct and not aligned ideologically with China.
 As a result, many Singaporeans of Han ancestry often identify simply as Singaporean, acknowledging that they are culturally separate from mainland China Chinese.

 Linguistic contrasts between the two groups are also conspicuous; Singaporean Mandarin exhibits distinct accents, terms and usages compared with mainland Mandarin.
 Singaporean Chinese would speak Singlish or Singdarin, which incorporates loan words from the Malay and Tamil languages, as well as frequently code-switching between English, Mandarin and other varieties of Chinese, particularly Singaporean Hokkien.
 Likewise, Erhua is entirely absent in Singaporean Mandarin, in stark contrast to its prevalence in mainland Mandarin particularly among speakers from northern and central China.
 Local Chinese varieties such as Hokkien, Teochew and Cantonese have likewise undergone significant acculturation, diverging from their counterparts in China while remaining largely mutually intelligible.

 A 2016 study found that only 52% of Singaporean Chinese generally agreed that they shared a similar culture with Chinese students from China.
 Since the start of the 21st century, relations between Singaporean Chinese and newer Chinese immigrants have also at times been strained, partly due to cultural and social differences between Singaporean descendants of southern Chinese immigrants from more than a century ago and newer immigrants from various regions of China.